rcwoshimao/cse15l-lab-reports/cse15l-lab1-report.md

 ## Step 2: Remote access your account
 <ol>
-  <li> Look up your CSE 15L Account on the [ucsd Educational Technology Site](https://sdacs.ucsd.edu/~icc/index.php).
+  <li> Look up your CSE 15L Account on the <a href="https://sdacs.ucsd.edu/~icc/index.php">UCSD Educational Technology Site</a>.
 Follow the on screen instructions to reset your password.

 > **Important Note: Remember you are resetting the password for your course specific account, NOT your active directory!**
   </li> Now we use VScode/terminal to connect to a remote computer.